 Puno is considered Peru’s most important artistic and cultural community.
 That expression of artistic skill is very evident in the knitting and clothing worn by local people like these women that we saw returning from market.
 Woolen leggings, topped with either a skirt or dress, sometimes cotton, other times woolen, combined with a shawl draped across the shoulders, make up their habitual attire.

 In a lot of cases, in place of a shawl, a vibrant blanket is folded and swung across the back with a baby snuggled within its’ folds.
 Here again, potatoes are once again king, and quite clearly a big part of the local diet.

-At Puno’s outdoor market, most of the Quechua women sported some form of hat.
-The colours of the clothing were very vibrant.
+At Puno’s outdoor market, most of the Aymara women sported some form of hat.
+The colour’s of the clothing were very vibrant.

-This lady with a black hat was selling red onions and other vegetables.
+This Aymara lady was selling red onions and other vegetables.
 The customer leaving her vending location has a full bag of veggies!

 You May Also Enjoy: